zalando/restful-api-guidelines/deprecation/Deprecation.md

 should use instead and when the API will be shut down in the `description` section of the API definition.

-## {{ book.should }} Monitor Usage of Deprecated APIs
+## {{ book.must }} Monitor Usage of Deprecated APIs

-Producers should monitor usage of deprecated APIs until it the API can be shut down.
+Producers of APIs with an established productive history must monitor usage of deprecated APIs until the API can be shut down.
+To identify clients still using a deprecated API, monitoring can e.g. be implemented by logging the client-id retreived from the OAuth token.

 ## {{ book.should }} Add a Warning Header to Responses